Rob-Mundy/p4-weddingapp/README.md

 ### Languages Used

-HTML and CSS and Python were used to create this website.
+HTML, CSS and Python were used to create this website.

 ### Frameworks, Libraries & Programs Used